-With the UK and world focus on reducing carbon emissions, heat projects such as biomass, ground and air source heat pumps, geothermal and solar thermal projects play an increasingly important role in the UK achieving its 2020 renewable energy target of 12% of heat being supplied from renewable sources.
+With a worldwide focus on reducing carbon emissions, heat projects such as district heat, biomass, ground and air source heat pumps, geothermal and solar thermal projects play an increasingly important role in the UK achieving its renewable energy targets.

-We have worked on heat projects throughout the UK and have just launched our heat whitepaper on the subject.
-Our experts advise on the full project lifecycle, from real estate to planning, construction packages to financing and operation.
+We’ve worked on heat projects throughout the UK for local authorities, private developers, communities and technology providers, and have even published a heat whitepaper on the subject.
+Our energy and heat specialists advise on the full project lifecycle, from real estate to planning, to construction packages, and financing and operation.

-Working in a collegiate way we draw in expertise from all sectors to ensure that we gather the most effective mix of people, skills and experience for each project.
-We have particular expertise in advising on district heat network schemes, fuel supply agreements and regulatory issues that are crucial to the successful delivery of renewable heat projects.
+To provide fully integrated legal and commercially minded support, we can draw on our expertise across the sectors to ensure you have the most talented people, skills and experience for your project.
+For example, we have in-house expertise in advising on district heat network schemes, fuel supply agreements, and the regulatory issues crucial to the success of renewable heat projects.

 Our clients include Bristol City Council, Kensa, BHESCo, Forest Fuels, Wood Heat Association, Coombe Raleigh Estate, Tregothnan Estate and a large number of housing associations and private developers.